Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

-TQFT finiteness is a relatively weak condition and is straightforward to verify in concrete examples.
-For example, a relative modular category which is locally finite abelian with finitely many projective indecomposables modulo $\Zt$ in each degree $g \in \Gr$ is TQFT finite.
-Theorem \ref{thm:finDimTQFTIntro} provides a general reason for the observed finite dimensionality of state spaces in all known examples, namely those arising from relative modular categories of modules over unrolled quantum groups of complex simple Lie (super) algebras \cite{BCGP,derenzi2020,AGP,ha2022} and those of this paper.
+Theorem \ref{thm:finDimTQFTIntro} provides a general reason for the observed finite dimensionality of state spaces in all known examples, namely those arising from relative modular categories of modules over unrolled quantum groups of complex simple Lie (super)algebras \cite{BCGP,derenzi2020,AGP,ha2022} and those of this paper.
 Theorem \ref{thm:finDimTQFTIntro} is proved by exhibiting an explicit, combinatorially defined spanning set of $\TQFT_{\cat}(\CS)$ using special $\cat$-colorings of a fixed spine of $\CS$.

-In Section \ref{sec:relModgloo}, we introduce a non-standard quantization $\Uq$ of $\gloo$.
-This algebra $\Uq$ is an unrolled version of standard quantizations of $\gloo$ \cite{khoroshkin1991,reshetikhin1992}, in the sense of \cite{GPT,CGP2}.
+In Section \ref{sec:relModgloo} we introduce a non-standard quantization $\Uq$ of $\gloo$.
+The algebra $\Uq$ is an unrolled version of standard quantizations of $\gloo$ \cite{kulish1989,khoroshkin1991,reshetikhin1992}, in the sense of \cite{CGP2}.
 Fix $q \in \C \setminus \{0, \pm 1\}$.
-The super algebra $\Uq$ is generated by even Cartan generators $E$, $G$, $K^{\pm 1}$ and odd Serre generators $X$, $Y$.
+The superalgebra $\Uq$ is generated by even Cartan generators $E$, $G$, $K^{\pm 1}$ and odd Serre generators $X$, $Y$.
 The generator $E$ should be viewed as a logarithm of $K$, but this relation is not imposed at the level of the algebra.
-Instead, we consider the category $\catq$ of all weight $\Uq$-modules on which $K$ acts as $q^E$.
-Let also $\catInt \subset \catq$ be the full subcategory of weight modules whose $G$-weights are integral.
-A natural super Hopf algebra structure on $\Uq$ gives $\catq$ and $\catInt$ the structure of rigid monoidal categories.
+Instead, we consider the category $\catq$ of all weight $\Uq$-modules on which $K$ acts by $q^E$.
+Let also $\catInt \subset \catq$ be the full subcategory of weight modules whose $G$-weights are integral; no integrality of $E$-weights is assumed.
+A natural Hopf superalgebra structure on $\Uq$ gives $\catq$ and $\catInt$ the structure of rigid monoidal categories.
 We study $\catq$ and $\catInt$ in detail, obtaining complete descriptions of their simple and projective indecomposable objects.
-The culmination of our results in Section \ref{sec:relModgloo} can be summarized as follows.
+The culmination of our results in Section \ref{sec:relModgloo} is summarized as follows.

-\begin{thm}[{Theorems \ref{thm:relModArb}, and \ref{thm:relModROUOdd}, \ref{thm:relModROUEven}, \ref{thm:relModIntArb} and \ref{thm:relModIntROUOdd}}] The categories $\catq$ and $\catInt$ admit relative modular structures which depend on whether or not $q$ is a root of unity and, if so, the parity of the order of the root of unity.
+\begin{thm}[{Theorems \ref{thm:relModArb}, \ref{thm:relModROUOdd}, \ref{thm:relModROUEven}, \ref{thm:relModIntArb}, \ref{thm:relModIntROUOdd}}] The categories $\catq$ and $\catInt$ admit relative modular structures which depend on whether or not $q$ is a root of unity and, if so, the parity of the order of the root of unity.
 In particular, $\catq$ and $\catInt$ are generically semisimple ribbon categories.
 Moreover, $\catq$ and $\catInt$ are TQFT finite with respect to any of the above relative modular structures. \end{thm}